OmarHory/VoiceGenderRecognition/README.md

 -   Minimum frequency
 -   Maximum frequency

 The above features are helpful in nature to visualize their properties and get a glimpse of the behavior of this data.
 EDA is needed the most in the Speech Recognition field, because the features are so 'dependent', removing one feature or adding an 'unnecessary' feature might outcome unwanted results.
-Being extremely selective with the features is mandatory.
+Being extremely selective with the features is mandatory to ensure validity between different models.
 Intuitively, there are features that are not useful when it comes to modeling; such as:
 - Audio Duration
 - \# of syllables
 - Speaking Time
 - Count of pauses with fillers.

-The reason behind that is those features if they are given to you for example, you will not be able to specify whether the speaker is a male of female.
+The reason behind that is those features; if they are given to you for example, you will not be able to specify whether the speaker is a male of female.
 _In summary_, the above features are made for visualization, to understand how your data is centered in a certain distribution.
 The rest of the features are selected with an approach, but the final features selected for modeling were the following: